The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Black-Box Simplex

-\textbf{Decision Module.} The decision module in Black-Box Simplex stores a command sequence $\overline{s}$ which we sometimes call the decision module's state.
-The behavior of the decision module is defined through two functions, \dmupdate and \dmstep.
-The \dmupdate function attempts to modify the decision module's stored command sequence:
+\textbf{Decision Module.} The decision module in Black-Box Simplex stores a command sequence $\overline{s}$, which we sometimes call the decision module's state.
+The behavior of the DM is defined through two functions, \dmupdate and \dmstep.
+The \dmupdate function attempts to modify the DM's stored command sequence:

-where if $\overline{s'} = \overline{t}$ then we say that the proposed command sequence is \emph{accepted}; otherwise $\overline{s'} = \overline{s}$ and we say that it was \emph{rejected}.
-Correctness conditions on \dmupdate are given in Section~\ref{sec:theorems}. \um{Note that the decision module will accept a safe command sequence from the advanced controller, even if the previous command sequence from the advanced controller was rejected because it was unsafe.
-As in~\cite{dung2019_nsa}, we refer to this as {\em reverse switching}, since it switches control back to the advanced controller.}
+where if $\overline{s'} = \overline{t}$ then we say that the proposed command sequence is \emph{accepted}; otherwise $\overline{s'} = \overline{s}$ and we say that it is \emph{rejected}.
+Correctness conditions on \dmupdate are given in Section~\ref{sec:theorems}. \um{Note that the DM will accept a safe command sequence from the AC even if the previous command sequence from the AC was rejected because it was unsafe.
+As in~\cite{dung2019_nsa}, we refer to this as {\em reverse switching}, since it switches control back to the AC.}

-The \dmstep function produces the next command $u$ to apply to the plant, as well as the next step's command sequence $\overline{s'}$ for the decision module:
+The \dmstep function produces the next command $u$ to apply to the plant, as well as the next step's command sequence $\overline{s'}$ for the DM:

 where $u = \overline{s}[0]$ and $\overline{s'}$ is constructed from $\bar{s}$ by removing the first command \um{(if the current sequence $\overline{s}$ has only one command then it is repeated)}: